Yellowjackets in Memphis TN Metro Area

 Yellowjackets exhibit two primary nesting preferences: ground nesters, who often repurpose old rodent burrows, and aerial nesters.
 The latter construct their nests among the foliage of trees and shrubs, as well as on man-made structures.
 On occasion, these nests can even be found on the sides of buildings, within wall cavities, under eaves, in crawlspaces, and in attics.
 The nest entrance is typically situated at the lower portion.
 Unlike ground nesters, aerial yellowjackets do not scavenge during the fall season, but they fiercely defend their nests when disturbed.
 It is crucial to locate the nest by observing their flight patterns in order to effectively eliminate them.

 Yellowjacket Behaviors, Threats, or Dangers

-Yellowjackets are slow to sting unless their nest is threatened.
-However, yellowjacket stings pose a more serious threat to humans than bees, because a yellowjacket’s stinger is not barbed like a honey bee, allowing it to sting repeatedly.
-Some individuals are more sensitive than others, due to allergic reactions, and should seek medical attention when stung.
-Sometimes yellowjackets living in wall voids chew their way through the drywall and enter the structure’s living space.
-Naturally, the presence of large numbers of wasps flying around the room can be alarming to homeowners.
+Yellowjackets generally display a less aggressive nature when it comes to stinging, unless their nest is under threat.
+However, it’s important to note that yellowjacket stings can pose a greater risk to humans compared to bee stings.
+This is because a yellowjacket’s stinger lacks barbs, allowing it to sting multiple times.
+Individuals may vary in sensitivity, with some experiencing allergic reactions that warrant medical attention following a sting.
+In certain cases, yellowjackets residing in wall voids may chew through drywall and enter the living spaces of a structure.
+Naturally, the presence of numerous wasps flying about within a room can be distressing for homeowners.
 If you spot a yellowjacket nest, always contact a licensed wasp removal expert for help.